Pattaya City Guide

 Nearby cities and attractions

-Just a short boat ride away, Koh Larn offers crystal-clear waters and white sandy beaches perfect for snorkeling or relaxing.
-It takes approximately 45 minutes by ferry to reach this tropical escape.
+Just a short boat ride away, Koh Larn offers pristine white sands and crystal-clear waters perfect for snorkeling.
+A ferry from Bali Hai Pier takes about 45 minutes to reach this tropical escape.

 📍